-LIT offers an Associate of Applied Science in Health Information Technology and a Certificate in Health Informatics.
+LIT offers an Associate of Applied Science in Health Information Technology, A certificate in Medical Coding and a Certificate in Health Informatics.

 The program is a limited access program.
 Students must apply for the program one semester before they begin the program.
 Students are accepted into the program in the fall each year.
 The following are requirements for admissions into the Health Information Technology program: